evreddic/517-Reddick-Formula-One/README.md

 4. Sebastian Vettel
 _Sebastian Vettel won 53 races over the span of his career and all of his championships were won with Red Bull F1 Team_
 5. Alain Prost
-_Alain Prost won 51 races over the span of his career, many with Mclaren_
+_Alain Prost won 51 races over the span of his career, many with McLaren_

 [Monaco]: https://www.formula1.com/en/information/monaco-circuit-de-monaco-monte-carlo.2ZWRtIcSI6ZzVGX1uGRpkJ